prisma/prisma1/docs/04-Reference/08-Deployment/01-Overview.md

 ![](https://imgur.com/dP8dSyS.png)

+> Note: If you already have a local `.graphcoolrc` file for your service that contains a target, `graphcool deploy` will not prompt you to select a cluster.
+You can however add the `--interactive` option to the command to enforce the prompt: `graphcool deploy --interactive`.

 That's it, your service is now deployed to a local Docker container .
 Consequently, endpoints that are printed in the output of the `graphcool deploy` command are all targetting `localhost`:

 ```